 The Federal Tort Claims Act

-In response to abuses under the system of sovereign immunity, in 1946 the United States Congress enacted a federal law called the Federal Tort Claims Act, or the FTCA.
-(Tort is a legal term for wrongdoing.)
+In response to abuses under the system of sovereign immunity, the United States Congress enacted a federal law called the Federal Tort Claims Act.

 State and Local Tort Claim Acts